 2. Welcome Beneficial Insects

-- Native bees, the most important pollinators in most ecosystems, include mason bees, sweat bees, carpenter bees, miner bees, and leafcutter bees, which are all solitary bee species.
-Instead of living in colonies, like honey bees or bumblebees, solitary bees live on their own in burrows, reeds, or other protected areas.
+- Instead of living in colonies, like honey bees or bumblebees, native bees are all solitary bees, living on their own in burrows, reeds, or other protected areas.
 Install a native bee hotel.
 Learn more about bee houses.
 Or, drill holes of varying sizes in a dead tree that’s still standing (if beetles haven’t done it for you).
 Watch our video demonstrating how to build a bee hotel.

 Bees aren’t the only pollinators in the garden, though.